Directional Dark Matter Detection in Anisotropic Dirac Materials: Scattering in Anisotropic Dirac Materials

 In \Fig{fig:scattreachplot} we show the projected reach for a ${\rm ZrTe}_5$ target with gap values of $2.5\meV$, $7.5\meV$ and $11.75\meV$, and we compare it with the one of a superconducting target with $1 \meV$ threshold \cite{Hochberg:2016ajh}.
 Because of the strong optical response of the superconductor \cite{Hochberg:2015pha,Hochberg:2015fth} compared to the Dirac Materials, Dirac Materials are far superior in reach.
-By contrast, polar materials \cite{Knapen:2017ekk} are competitive with Dirac Materials.
-Even though sapphire (Al$_2$O$_3$) has a better reach at higher masses, the reach of ${\rm ZrTe}_5$ with $\Delta = 2.5 \meV$ is roughly two orders of magnitude better at masses smaller than $\sim 50 \keV$.
+By contrast, polar materials \cite{Knapen:2017ekk} have a better reach.
+Note that our results again differ from those presented in \cite{Hochberg:2017wce} and \cite{Geilhufe:2019ndy}, where the dielectric constant was underestimated by an order of magnitude leading to an $\mathcal{O}(10^2)$ larger rate; a more detailed discussion of the differences between the present calculation and previous works is given in Appendix~C.

 In \Fig{fig:scattmod} we report the daily modulation of the scattering rate for ${\rm ZrTe}_5$ for different mass and threshold values.
 We observe that daily modulation increases for higher masses and thresholds.
-Also, the rate is maximized around $t=1/2$ day when the DM wind point along the smallest component of the crystal Fermi velocity.
+Also, the rate is maximized around $t=1/2$ day when the DM wind point along the smallest component of the dielectric tensor.
 The reason for these behaviors is discussed in detail next.